 Tell Me A Story

 A local-first system for capturing bedtime stories.
-Built for my daughter and me to understand our storytelling voices.

-But when it's done, I'm always glad we share this ritual.
+Still, when it's done, I'm always glad we share this ritual.
 And sometimes, I'm impressed by what we create together.

 Pappy, the boy who looks like whatever food he wants to eat, usually a quesadilla.
 Too good, Arti!
-A perfectly executed Hero's Journey arc about a talking fork?
+A perfectly executed Hero's Journey arc about a talking fork.
 Who knew it could be done?

 Those bedtime stories are told and gone.
 I decided I wanted to keep them.